orbitalquark/textadept/doc/12_Compiling.md

 #### Installing

-Textadept is self-contained, meaning it does not need to be installed and can be run from wherever it is located.
-However, if you want to install Textadept like a normal Linux application, run the usual `make` and then `make install` or `sudo make install` depending on your privilages.
-The default prefix is */usr/local* but you can change this by setting `DESTDIR` (e.g.
+Textadept is self-contained, meaning you do not have to install it, and runs from its current location.
+Should you choose to install Textadept like a normal Linux application, run the usual `make` and then `make install` or `sudo make install` commands depending on your privilages.
+The default prefix is */usr/local* but setting `DESTDIR` (e.g.
-`make install DESTDIR=/prefix/to/install/to`).
+`make install DESTDIR=/prefix/to/install/to`) changes it.

 Similarly, `make curses` and `make curses install` installs the curses version.